Biography

 *All Zaum and Torque recordings are now available here….https://steveharriszaum.bandcamp.com/

 Geoff’s earliest collaboration with Steve Harris was in Ten Men along with pianist Josh Greifer and bassist Nigel Thomas…TEN MEN were one of the few groups in Brighton back in the early 1980’s that were playing a more adventurous ‘contemporary improvised music’ as a modern alternative to the more traditional jazz played around the town back then.
-They were very popular having taken inspiration from Miles Davis’s electric period (‘Live Evil’) early Weather Report and influences from some of the early ‘free jazz’ exponents of the day… The Art Ensemble Of Chicago and Henry Threadgill’s trio Air.
+They were very popular having taken inspiration from Miles Davis’s electric period ‘Live Evil’ etc, early Weather Report and influences from some of the early American ‘free jazz’ exponents of the day… The Art Ensemble Of Chicago and Henry Threadgill’s trio Air.

 Steve Harris along with Zaum members Cathy Stevens,Udo Dzierzanowski and Karen Wimhurst formed ‘Safehouse’ a centre for improvised and experimental music in Poole Dorset.
 Inspired by Steve’s success Geoff and Stuart Revill formed ‘Safehouse’ in Brighton.
 This led to Geoff doing his own series of workshops ‘ Voyages In Improvisation’ held at the Dome Pavilion Theatre in Brighton.
 Although no longer involved, ‘Safehouse’ continues to flourish!
 Hearn and Harris also played together as a duo many times in collaboration with numerous film makers, visual artists and dancers.

-Trio Akima is a scaled down version of the much larger Akima and is still very much inspired by traditional folk music of the world interwoven with improvisation.
-The trio features Hearn on Native American flutes, and tenor saxophone / Hugh Bance on guitars and Joseph Philogene on percussion.
+Trio Akima is a scaled down version of the much larger earlier Akima into a trio format but is still very much inspired by traditional folk tribal music of the world interwoven with compositions and spontaneous improvisation.
+The trio features Hearn on Native American flutes, Paul Richards on guitars and Joseph Philogene on African percussion.
+Trio Akima has been described as “Meditation music with a groove!”

 Root Strata: